 - Technology and operations strategy

-Leadership Intelligence: FIELD Foundations engages small teams in interactive workshops—held in new flexible classrooms called "hives"—that reshape how students think, act, and see themselves.
-Through team feedback and self-reflection, participants deepen their emotional intelligence and develop a growing awareness of their own leadership styles.
+FIELD Foundations engages small teams in interactive workshops—held in flexible classrooms called "hives"—that reshape how students think, act, and see themselves.
+Through team feedback and self-reflection across Term 1, participants deepen their emotional intelligence and develop a growing awareness of their own leadership styles.

 Required Curriculum Term 2 Course Descriptions